 |This penquin could have been swimming in Antarctica today if he hadn’t been captured there two years ago.|

 |They should have been taking a test but instead they skipped school and went to a malt shop.|

-|He would have been working in a bank if he hadn’t decided to become a beekeeper.
+|He would have been working in a bank if he hadn’t decided to become a beekeeper.|

-thinking it was earlier.
+He might have been thinking it was earlier.
 Now he realizes he’s late for a meeting.

 (This helps describe problems with perception of time.)